Analyzing Differentiable Fuzzy Logic Operators: Differentiable Fuzzy Logics

-We can now do a gradient update step to update the probabilities in the table of probabilities from Example \ref{exmp:diffreason}, or find what the partial derivative of the parameters $\btheta_n$ of some deep learning model $p_{\btheta_n}$ should be using Equation \ref{eq:grad_desc}.
+We can now do a gradient update step to update the confidence values from Example \ref{exmp:diffreason}, or find what the partial derivative of the parameters $\btheta$ of some deep learning model $p_{\btheta}$ should be using Equation \ref{eq:grad_desc}.

 One particularly interesting property of \dfuzz is that the partial derivatives of the subformulas with respect to the satisfaction of the knowledge base have a somewhat explainable meaning.
-For example, as hypothesized in Example \ref{exmp:diffreason}, the computed gradients reflect that we should increase $p(\pred{cushion}(o_2)|I, o_2)$, as it is indeed the (\textit{absolute}) largest partial derivative.
+For example, as hypothesized in Example \ref{exmp:diffreason}, the computed partial derivatives reflect whether we should increase $p(\pred{cushion}(o_2))$, as it is indeed the (\textbf{absolute}) largest partial derivative.

 \end{exmp}